 I was vindicated (was I starting to imagine the whole satay experience back at Manly Beach??)
 So I literally asked the server (probably the son of said mama in the kitchen) how to make the peanut sauce.
-So I learned it.
-And never looked back.
-And then Thai and Vietnamese, and Japanese, and Korean, and Ethiopian, and Turkish started to sprout up everywhere.
-So now I don’t have to convince anyone that peanuts and curry go together quite fabulously.
+And this is how I learned how to make it.
+And I never looked back.
+It didn’t take long before Thai and Vietnamese, and Japanese, and Korean, and Ethiopian, and Turkish restaurants started to sprout up everywhere.
+I no longer had to convince anyone that peanuts and curry go together quite fabulously.

 CHICKEN AND PINEAPPLE SATAY WITH PEANUT SAUCE

 - 2 lbs (1 kilo) chicken thighs, cubed into no larger than 1inch pieces